Home

 Yes in some cases you can get a perfectly healthy ragdoll lower cost, due to cattery closing, loss of cat sales and hurry to place them due to older age.

-Will my kitten be spayed or nuetered when I get it?
+Will my kitten be spayed or neutered when I get it?

-Many controversies have been brought up on spay and neuter and what age is best to have it done and in our opinion as well as many vets will tell you that its best done when an animal is mature enough which would be between 5 and 7 months for cats and newer studies show 8 to 14 months for dogs Sadly many do not honor a spay and neuter contract and fource breeders to alter at very young ages.
+Many controversies have been brought up on spay and neuter and what age is best to have it done and in our opinion as well as many vets will tell you that its best done when an animal is mature enough which would be between 5 and 7 months for cats and newer studies show 6 to 10 months for dogs.
+Sadly many people do not honor a spay and neuter contract and it forces breeders to alter at very young ages before selling there kittens.

-We carry a strict contract for altering your pet ragdoll kitten by the age of 6 months for females and 7 months for males it is your responsibility to care enough to take your kitten in.
+We carry a strict contract for altering your pet ragdoll kitten by the age of 6 months, it is your responsibility to care enough to take your kitten in and pay for its healthy future.
+If a purchaser is not a responsible pet buyer why even sell to them if they do not agree to alter there own cat.

-If neutered at the proper age of 6 months the risk is less for blockage in males because the opening is slightly larger in males altered at appropriate age.
+If neutered at the proper age of 6 months the risk could be less for blockage in males because the opening is slightly larger in males altered at appropriate age and because the vet

-In female dogs vaginitis is common in puppies altered before 6 months and less common in dogs altered between 8 months and 12months.
-Innocence of female dogs has also been seen.
+In female dogs vaginitis is common in puppies altered before 6 months and less common in dogs altered between 8 months and 12 months, incontinence of female dogs has also been seen if spayed too early thats because the surgery weakes the bladder wall in a puppy with not much muscle development its best to wait until your animal gets muscle tone before alter.

 Many animals die every day from any kind of surgery not just early alter but the risk is greater for a 10 week old kitten as oppose to a 20 week old kitten (5 months) Vets must pay special attention to a kittens glucose levels as well as giving the right amount of anesthesia it is critical to be sure the animal is strong and healthy for altering at this tender age.
 Many young animals are dying on the tables of vet offices and no breeder will admit this and if they make it nobody will ever be able to tell if these will be the ones with future health cases, in many cases death is not an issue but it is a risk not worth taking.
 Many vets still will not do early alter and if they start then I would be very careful of inexperienced vets working on your kittens.

-I am not sure why this is true for some dogs and cats but Im thinking its due to never allowing any hormones to be produce perhaps the body is making up for lost hormones, the studies have shown humping behaviors in male dogs and heat like tendencies in cats as well as spraying in male cats.
-Spraying could be caused by only three things, urinary infection sexual behaviour or stress.
+I am not sure why this is true for some dogs and cats but Im thinking its due to never allowing any hormones to be produce perhaps the body is making up for lost hormones, the studies have shown humping behaviors in male dogs and heat like tendencies in cats as well as spraying in male cat and odd male tendencies like seen in non altered males.

 This is known in dogs but could possibly be in cats.
-What was seen in dogs altered before maturity will display puppy like behaviors though adult hood making training harder and they are known for more phobias like noise, in females aggressive problems can occur.
+What was seen in dogs altered before maturity will display puppy like behaviors though adult hood making training harder and they are known for more phobias like noise, in females aggressive problems can occur and fears of being alone in both genders.

 Different body shape not what they would appear to be if altered later: